 When it comes to essential cooking tools for the kitchen, blenders are at the top of the list.
-How else do you expect to whip up your from-scratch sauces, salsas, smoothies, soups, and other culinary concoctions?
+They streamline food prep when whipping up from-scratch sauces, salsas, smoothies, soups, and other culinary concoctions.
 But when it comes to blending, there’s more than one way to pureé a pea.
 Immersion blenders, otherwise known as hand blenders, offer some food prep advantages to your standard blenders.

 For one, they’re way less expensive.
 A high-priced immersion blender can still be a fraction of the cost of some of the leading blender brand names.
 Another advantage of an immersion blender involves cleanup: With stand blenders, you have to wash an entire pitcher (minding you don’t cut yourself scrubbing around the blades) and the lid and wipe down the base if you’re a messy chef.
 With an immersion blender, all you have to clean up is the shaft, which can be tossed right in the dishwasher or given a quick rinse, depending on what you’re blending.
 Lastly, immersion blenders save space, provide mobility, and speed up the blending process by allowing you to blend foods without transferring ingredients between vessels.